Bekenstein Climate Leaders Program

 1. What is the Bekenstein Climate Leaders Program at the Yale School of the Environment?

 This transformative program aims to increase the number of YSE and Yale graduates working to address the climate crisis.
-Through a combination of scholarships, internship stipends, and post-graduate incentives, the program will help make it more affordable for emerging leaders to pursue high-impact careers in areas of high need, such as government and the nonprofit sector.
+Through a combination of scholarships and post-graduate incentives, the program will help make it more affordable for emerging leaders to pursue high-impact careers in areas of high need, such as government and the nonprofit sector.
 More specifically, the Climate Leaders Program will offer an additional $10,000 scholarship to up to 30 qualified master’s students in each class.
 With the window of time to reduce emissions rapidly closing, the initial primary focus of the Bekenstein Climate Leaders Program will be on climate change mitigation.

 2. Who is eligible to become a Bekenstein Climate Leaders Scholar?
 How are Bekenstein Climate Leaders selected?